 Children and young people who are carers have the same rights and access to the same opportunities as all children and young people.
 Like other children they should be able to:

 - enjoy positive, healthy childhoods

-In some cases young carers have assumed a level of responsibility that no child should be expected to take on.
+In some cases, Young Carers have assumed a level of responsibility that no child should be expected to take on.
 This can have serious knock-on effects on schooling and other key areas of their lives.
-Caring should not have an negative effect on children’s well-being and outcomes.
+Caring should not have a negative effect on children’s well-being and outcomes.